 Program overview

 The Motive Power Fundamentals - Heavy Equipment and Truck Repair program is designed to prepare students for a rewarding career as a heavy equipment mechanic.
-Graduates will be equipped with the necessary skills to work as diesel mechanics for motive power equipment manufacturers, dealers, and mining companies.
-This program emphasizes hands-on experience, allowing students to engage with real-world scenarios and develop their technical abilities in a supportive learning environment.
+Graduates will be equipped with the necessary skills to work as diesel mechanics for various employers, including motive power equipment manufacturers, dealers, and mining companies.
+This program emphasizes hands-on experience, allowing students to engage with real-world equipment and technology, ensuring they are ready to tackle the challenges of the industry upon graduation.

 Program structure

 The Motive Power Fundamentals program spans a duration of 1 year, divided into 2 semesters.
-This comprehensive program structure ensures that students receive a well-rounded education in heavy equipment and truck repair.
+This structure allows students to gain comprehensive knowledge and practical skills essential for a career in heavy equipment and truck repair.
 Key features of the program include:

-• Hands-on training in a state-of-the-art facility with 25,000 square feet dedicated to the Motive Power Centre.
+• Hands-on training in a state-of-the-art facility with 25,000 square feet dedicated to motive power.

 • Access to an additional 8,000 square feet of classroom space for theoretical learning.